"False"

 Contact and support in research data

-At Umeå University, research data support is coordinated, but different functions are responsible for specific data management issues.
-Here you can read about which support you can get:
+At Umeå University, research data support is coordinated, with different functions responsible for specific data management issues.
+Here, you can read about the support available and whom to contact:

 Contact and support in research data